tidalcycles/vim-tidal/README.md

     $ tidalvim

-This creates a tmux session with Vim, Tidal and Dirt running on different panes.
+This creates a tmux session with Vim and Tidal running on different panes.

 Then, use one of these key bindings to send lines to Tidal: